A FamiStudio project contains:

 - Home: Seeks back to beginning of the song.

 - Ctrl+Home: Seeks to beginning of the current pattern.

-- Esc: Stops any stop, clears the selection.
+- Esc: Stops any lingering sound, stops recording mode, clears the selection.

 - Ctrl+Z: Undo

 - Ctrl+N: New project